adblockplus/adblockpluscore/README.md

 be considered an effective improvement, as running the same benchmark twice, might produce diversions between scores itself, without changing code at all.

-### Running benchmark on Docker
+### Running benchmark in Docker

-To avoid comprimising benchmark results you can run benchmark script on Docker.
+To avoid compromising benchmark results you can run the benchmark script in Docker.
-To build docker image:
+To build the docker image:
 `docker build -t benchmark -f benchmark/benchmark.Dockerfile . `

 To run docker: